Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 It’s one thing to sweat at the gym.
 That dripping, sweat-soaked workout T-shirt is something to be admired and shows that you’re working hard.

-Sweat in the workplace on the other hand, well, it makes you look nervous.
+Sweat in the workplace, on the other hand – well, it makes you look nervous.
 It makes you look unkempt.
 Colleagues gather in the break room to nominate someone to ask you about your sweat “problem.”

 Have no fear, however, as the folks at Thompson have an undershirt just for you.
-Not only that, they have the best undershirts for men sweat.
+Not only that, they have the best undershirts for men who sweat.

 The Tee Sweat Proof Undershirt comes with Thompson’s patented Hydro-Shield Technology that promises to block 100% of underarm sweat while preventing the embarrassment of wet marks and yellow stains.

-And, get this, it also comes with underarm pads that are similarly sweat-resistant and assure that you’ll have peace of mind in every situation.
+And get this: it also comes with underarm pads that are similarly sweat-resistant and assure that you’ll have peace of mind in every situation.

 Nervous?
 Oh, hell no. You’ll look calm and cool as a cucumber.